alasca-association/tarook/README.md

 We invite the community to follow along, contribute, and help to shape the future of TAROOK as part of the ALASCA ecosystem.

-# YAOOK/K8s
+# TAROOK

-YAOOK/K8s is a Lifecycle-Management tool to provide and operate a customizable, highly available, and flexible Kubernetes cluster.
+Tarook is an holistic life cycle management of Kubernetes clusters on bare metal or OpenStack.

-YAOOK/K8s is part of the [Yaook](https://yaook.cloud) project.
-All Yaook related resources are publicly available under https://gitlab.com/yaook.
+Tarook is an [ALASCA](https://alasca.cloud/) project.
+All related resources are publicly available under https://gitlab.com/alasca.cloud/tarook/tarook.

-For further information on how to install and use YAOOK/K8s, please refer to the [documentation](#documentation).
+For further information on how to install and use Tarook, please refer to the [documentation](#documentation).

 ## Documentation

-Documentation is currently available at https://yaook.gitlab.io/k8s/.
-It is planned to integrate it into https://docs.yaook.cloud/.
+Documentation is currently available at https://docs.tarook.cloud.

 The documentation is created with [sphinx](https://www.sphinx-doc.org/en/master/) and located under [docs/](docs/).